Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

  *                             triggered initialization, indexed by parameter name
  * @var Closure $initializer   a reference to the property that is the initializer for the
  *                             proxy.
 Set it to null to disable further initialization
- * @var array   $properties    an array with the properties defined in the object, with their
+ * @var array   $properties    by-ref array with the properties defined in the object, with their
  *                             default values pre-assigned.
 Keys are in the same format that
  *                             an (array) cast of an object would provide:
  *                              - `"\0Ns\\ClassName\0propertyName"` for `private $propertyName`